Local Privacy, Data Processing Inequalities, and Statistical Minimax Rates: Background and problem formulation

-Following this reduction, the remaining challenge is to lower bound the probability of error in the underlying multi-way hypothesis testing problem.
-There are a variety of techniques for this, and we in canonical hypothesis testing setting, we focus on two bounds on the probability of error~\eqref{eqn:estimation-to-testing} due to Le Cam and Fano.
-The simplest form of Le Cam's inequality~\cite[e.g.,][Lemma~1]{Yu97} is applicable when there are only two values $\packval, \altpackval$ in $\packset$.
-In this case, one has the equality
+The remaining challenge is to lower bound the probability of error in the underlying multi-way hypothesis testing problem.
+There are a variety of techniques for this, and we focus on bounds on the probability of error~\eqref{eqn:estimation-to-testing} due to Le Cam and Fano.
+The simplest form of Le Cam's inequality~\cite[e.g.,][Lemma~1]{Yu97} is applicable when there are two values $\packval, \altpackval$ in $\packset$.
+In this case,

 where the marginal $\marginprob$ is defined as in expression~\eqref{eqn:marginal-channel}.
 More generally, Fano's inequality~\cite[Lemma 4.2.1]{YangBa99,Gray90} holds when nature chooses uniformly at random from a set $\packset$ of cardinality larger than two, and takes the form